Premiered January 12, 1942, went into wide release on January 24.

 Maggie tells Sherry that she wants to marry Bert.
 Whiteside decides to sabotage Maggie's budding romance by inviting his friend, actress Lorraine Sheldon (Ann Sheridan) to Mesalia.

 |Lorraine and her lady's maid Cosette (Nanette Vallon)|

 Christmas arrives, and so does Sherry's friend Banjo (Jimmy Durante).

-It's obvious to Banjo that Sherry is trying to break up Maggie and Bert, but Banjo talks him out of the scheme.
+It's obvious to Banjo that Sherry is trying to break up Maggie and Bert, so Banjo tries to discourage his efforts.
 But is it too late?
 And what mystery lurks behind the smile of Harriet Stanley?